Amechi101/concepteur-market-app/Project Specifications.md

 **Access Granted for Non-Designers not on the platform**:
 - Same as Users(Non-members) **see Access Granted for Non-members(User) in permissions for more detail**
+- **Can request to get invited by signing up via a desginated designer signup on homepage

 **Access Granted for Designers Invited on the platform**:
-- All-Access(Everything a non-member cannot do)
-- *Alter information on products (This permission is given to members achieving an influencer level of: Fashion Editor)
+- Add Product information that will be displayed to the user
+- Delete Product Information already uploaded
+- Edit Product information alreay uploaded